hcoona/cxx-for-java-developers/docs/core-language/types.en.md

 ## Strings

-In C++, `std::string` should only be used as a bytes array, basically ignoring encoding issues; be cautious when using it as a string.
-Many of its methods are also inconsistent with other containers—use with care.
-(You can use chromium's stl_utils to solve some problems, e.g. a Contains method.)
+Treat `std::string` primarily as a byte container; encoding concerns are largely absent.
+Its API differs from other containers; be cautious.
+(Chromium's stl_utils offers helpers like `Contains`.)

 /// admonition | Note
 If you need to process Unicode characters, absolutely do not use `std::string`.